Reykjavík Mosque

-The Reykjavík Mosque (Moskan í Reykjavík) is a mosque and gathering area for Muslims in Iceland.
-It is located in the Ármúli district.
-The mosque was opened in 2002 by the Muslim Association of Iceland after requesting the city government for permission to build a purpose-built mosque in 2000, with no swift response.
+The Reykjavík Mosque (Moskan í Reykjavík) is a mosque and community space for Muslims, located in the Ármúli district of Reykjavík, Iceland.
+The mosque was opened in 2002 by the Muslim Association of Iceland after requesting the city government for permission to build a purpose-built mosque in 2000.

 Services

 It offers Friday prayers every week and it is also open for all other prayers during the day from Fajr to Isha.
 In January 2009, a new wooden altar was built by members of the association.
 On Sundays, there are Quran lessons for kids of different ages.
 There are also meetings for different subjects of Muslims in Iceland.

-Ramadan of 2013

 In the year 2013, for the Islamic month of Ramadan (which fell in most of July and the beginning of August), the Muslim Association of Iceland invited Ismaeel Malik, an American then studying at Umm al-Qura University, to lead the prayers and deliver the Friday sermons.
 On Saturdays, the mosque held dinners along with motivational lectures.
-Ismaeel Malik was also invited to an Iftar dinner hosted by Luis E. Arreaga, the then United States Ambassador to Iceland.
+Ismaeel Malik was also invited to an Iftar dinner hosted by Luis E. Arreaga, the then-United States Ambassador to Iceland.
 The ambassador and the embassy staff were "particularly pleased" to have an American Muslim visiting Iceland participate in the dinner.